 Štefani Pečenka is a classical Slovenian food, which is especially popular around certain holidays (like Easter).
 It's meatloaf with hard-boiled eggs inside.

 The Bled cream cake is the symbol of Bled's cuisine.
 The cake has a delicious vanilla cream layer, topped with whipped cream and a crispy puff pastry.
 Last but not least, it's covered in a thick layer of icing sugar.
-Amazing harmony of the flavors, it's a must-try delicacy if you are in Bled.
+With amazing harmony of the flavours, it's a must-try delicacy if you are in Bled.

 The village Trojane became famous thanks to Gostilna Trojane.
-It's a restaurant, café, cake shop, but it's mostly known for its Trojane doughnuts.
-The classic doughnut is filled with apricot jam, but you can try other variations as well (e.g. chocolate or vanilla).
+It's a restaurant, café, and cake shop, but it's mostly known for its Trojane doughnuts.
+The classic doughnut is filled with apricot jam, but you can also try other variations (e.g. chocolate or vanilla).
 The doughnuts are huge, so make sure you arrive hungrily.
 And of course: they are best when they are still warm!

-Bograč is influenced by neighboring Hungary's famous dish, goulash.
-The soup has three kinds of meat combined (pork, beef, and game), mixed with potatoes, paprika, and wine.
-There is even a festival held every year - called Bogračijada, where professional and amateur cooks compete to see who can make the best Bograč.
+Bograč is influenced by neighbouring Hungary's famous dish, goulash.
+The soup combines meat (pork, beef, and game) mixed with potatoes, paprika, and wine.
+There is even a festival held annually called Bogračijada, where professional and amateur cooks compete to see who can make the best Bograč.

-Idrijski žlikrofi is traditional dumping, that originates from the town Idrija.
+Idrijski žlikrofi is a traditional dumpling that originates from the town of Idrija.
 The small dough pockets are filled with potatoes, ham, spices, and zaseka (minced and seasoned pork fat).
 They can be served as an individual dish with butter and cheese or with different types of stews.

 The Soča river offers a great place for various water sports, but it's also home to the Soča trout.
 Even though the fish is a local delicacy, it's endangered and protected because of it.